Title: The Fariss Gambrill Lynn and Henry Sharpe Lynn Curator of European Art

 The Museum seeks a dynamic and engaging Curator of European Art to activate and expand a collection of approximately 1,400 works of art from Europe dating between the 14th century CE to 1970.
 The ideal candidate would be excited to explore the complex and multi-layered interactions between Europe and the wider world, in particular reexamining colonial legacies as well as Europe’s iterative interactions with global economies through art.
 We are seeking a colleague who places great value on collegiality and collaboration, and demonstrates a strong desire to create a more inclusive and diverse collection, collection presentation, and exhibition program.

 The Fariss Gambrill Lynn and Henry Sharpe Lynn Curator of European Art is responsible for collections of paintings, works on paper, and sculpture from Europe dating before 1970.
 Existing highlights include an outstanding collection of 39 Old Master paintings from the Samuel H. Kress Foundation with works by Paris Bordon and Canaletto; 49 18th-century French paintings from the Eugenia Woodward Hitt Collection; and more than 800 works on paper.
 Highlights from the museum’s collection of 17th-century Dutch and Flemish art include the work of artists Balthasar van der Ast and Jacob van Ruisdael.
-The 18th-century English painting collection includes portraits by Thomas Lawrence, Thomas Gainsborough, and Henry Raeburn.
-The Museum seeks to expand the collections in areas not yet a focus, such as Spanish and Portuguese art, and is looking for a colleague who will address Dutch, English, and French art created both in Europe and beyond, recognizing its impact on colonized spaces across the globe while considering the global nature of artist populations working in Europe.
+Our 18th-century English painting collection includes portraits by Thomas Lawrence, Thomas Gainsborough, and Henry Raeburn.
+The Museum seeks to expand the collections in areas not yet a focus, and is looking for a colleague who will address art created both in Europe and beyond, recognizing the impact European art had on colonized spaces across the globe while considering the global nature of artist populations working in Europe.

 Specific duties include: